I started romanticizing my life (here’s what changed)

 Bring presence to everyday tasks

-It’s hard to stay present through the rush of a typical day, but that’s the heart of romanticizing life.
+It’s hard to stay present in the rush of a typical day, but that’s the heart of romanticizing life.

-If you’re washing dishes, feel the warmth of the water on your hands.
+I could feel the warmth of the water while washing dishes.

 Read a book in the morning